airbytehq/airbyte/.github/PULL_REQUEST_TEMPLATE/new_source.md

 ---

 ## Contributor Checklist
 Thanks for contributing to Airbyte!
 Please complete the following items in order so we can review your PR.
 - [ ] Followed all the instructions in the locally generated source checklist and your connector is functional & ready for review
-- [ ] Ran the standard test suite locally via `./gradlew :airbyte-integrations:connectors:source-<your_source_name>:standardSourceTestPython` and pasted the summarized output as a comment in this PR.
+- [ ] Ran the standard test suite locally via `./gradlew :airbyte-integrations:connectors:source-<your_source_name>:standardSourceTestPython` and pasted the summarized output as a comment in this PR
-- [ ] Add documentation

 ## Reviewer Pre-merge Checklist
 - [ ] Finished iterating with the PR author on the code*